A high school student studying at a desk to raise her GPA.

 1. Develop Good Study Habits That Actually Work

-A 2024 review from the David Geffen School of Medicine reported that active recall techniques like reviewing flashcards, can strengthen memory and enhance retention.
+A 2024 review from the David Geffen School of Medicine found that active recall techniques, like flashcards, help strengthen memory and improve long-term retention.
+Other research also shows that spaced repetition, or short study sessions spread over time, helps reduce anxiety and improve learning outcomes.

-2. Understand Weighted vs Unweighted GPA
+2. Understand the Difference Between Weighted and Unweighted GPA

 3. Set SMART Academic Goals